 7 Easy Ways to Long, Healthy Hair

 Sadly though, all too often, long hair can become dull, lifeless and straggly.
-Did you know that by the time hair gets to shoulder length it is already about 3 years old and will have been through at least 300 washes?
+Did you know that by the time hair gets to shoulder length it is already about 3 years old!
+It will have been through at least 300 washes?
 And you can double that at least for hair that’s halfway down your back!

-So if you have long hair or are in the process of growing it, make sure you give it the TLC it deserves by following our seven essential tips.
+So if you have long hair make sure you give it the TLC it deserves by following our seven essential tips.

 Tip 1 – Keep it trimmed